elarsaks/umap-wasm/README.md

 ## 🙏 Acknowledgments

-- **PAIR team at Google** for the original JavaScript implementation
+- **umap-js maintainers and contributors** for the original JavaScript implementation
 - **Leland McInnes** and collaborators for the UMAP algorithm
 - **TAMK** thesis advisors and reviewers